 This is from a loving mom who lost her dear son in a tragic death.
-It was a catastrophic loss and with that comes complicated grief.
+It was a catastrophic loss, and with that comes complicated grief.
 It hasn't been that long since the loss, so the wound is fresh.

-My first thought is: be patient with yourself and be kind to yourself.
+My first thought for her is: "Be patient with yourself and be kind to yourself.
 Surround yourself with people who care and love you.
 You can't get through this alone.
-Find a grief community you can join that will support you.
 Healing comes from our relationship with God and others.
 I don't know why he was taken from you anymore than I know why my daughter was taken from me.
 None of us like change, especially change we have no control over.
 My heart goes out to you.
-I'm so sorry for your loss.
+I'm so sorry for your loss."

 Grief is a normal human emotion, but it should be transitory.
 With that said, there is no timeline for grief.
 The first couple of years are especially painful.
-But when it becomes chronic and debilitating people experiencing it may need mental health treatment.
+However, when it becomes chronic and debilitating, people experiencing it may need to seek mental health treatment.